 You must visit the monastery (monasterio) in Padrón before pushing on to Santiago.
 It was the highlight of my walk.
 We were given a tour by the friars that still study there.
 Then we were joined by local villagers for a beautiful mass (misa) together.

-After a communal dinner (cena) with other pilgrims, we slept in the original cells that friars have live in for centuries.
+After a communal dinner (cena) with other pilgrims, we slept in the original cells that friars have lived in for centuries.
 The whole experience just made a connection to the Camino spirit.

 According to the information in the following link, http://www.alberguescaminosantiago.com/albergues-camino-portugues/hospital-de-peregrinos-san-antonio-de-herbon-herbon-la-coruna/ there are 30 beds in this albergue.
 You cannot book in advance and you must produce your stamped credencial if you wish to spend the night.
 Apart from la cena that Scott mentioned, you can also have your desayuno (breakfast) here.
 They take donativo (voluntary donation).